Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: General singular fibers and the canonical bundle formula

 \section{General singular fibers and the canonical bundle formula}

 So far, our analysis has been focused on the smooth fibration $\pi_0:X_0\longrightarrow B_0$ obtained by restricting $\pi$ to the complement of the singular fibers, and in particular on the cohomological properties of the general fiber $F$ and of the base $U$ of the intermediate trivialization.
 We now extend our study to a fibration $\pi_1: X_1\longrightarrow B_1$ obtained by restricting $\pi$ to the complement of a codimension two locus pulled back from the base $B$.
+Since $B$ is normal, we may assume $B_1$ is smooth.
 There are two general tools that apply to this situation.
-First, Hwang--Oguiso \cite{HO09,HO11} have analyzed the behavior of general singular fibers using the notion of characteristic cycle.
-The second tool is the canonical bundle formula of Kawamata \cite{Kaw-subadjunction}, Ambro \cite{Ambro-JDG, Ambro-b}, and Fujino \cite{Fujino-can}, which is a higher dimensional generalization of Kodaira's canonical bundle formula for elliptic fibrations.
+The first is Hwang and Oguiso's description of general singular fibers using the notion of characteristic cycle \cite{HO09,HO11}.
+The second is the canonical bundle formula of Kawamata \cite{Kaw-subadjunction}, Ambro \cite{Ambro-JDG, Ambro-b}, and Fujino \cite{Fujino-can}, which is a higher dimensional generalization of Kodaira's canonical bundle formula for elliptic fibrations.
 It takes the form

 and expresses the ($\mathbb{Q}$-linear equivalence class of the) canonical bundle of the total space of a relatively minimal $K$-trivial fibration $\pi:X \longrightarrow B$ in terms of three $\QQ$-divisors on the base $B$ (see \cite[Thm.
 8.5.1]{Kollar-can}): the canonical class of the base $K_B$, the moduli divisor $M_B$ (which only depends on the restriction of the fibration to the smooth locus), and a discriminant divisor $D_\pi$ which accounts for the singular fibers in codimension one (compare \eqref{eq-dpi} below).\\